CannerCMS/docs.canner.io/docs/guides-condition-fields.md

 ## Properties

 - match: `(value: Object, operator: 'create'| 'update') => boolean`,
-- defaultMode: when unmatched, the field should be.
+- defaultMode: When unmatched, the field should be hidden or disabled.

 ## Nested Condition